-The highlight of visiting the World of Coca Cola (or Coke Museum) in Atlanta was getting the chance to try more than 60 different Coke products from around the globe.
-Presented with this exotic beverage buffet, I had no choice but to stand there and taste all of them.
+The highlight of visiting the World of Coca Cola (or Coke Museum) in Atlanta was getting the chance to try more than 60 different Coke flavors from around the globe.
+Presented with this exotic beverage buffet, I had no choice but to stand there and taste each and every one of them!

 So which crazy flavor is best?
 Fanta Melon Frosty from Thailand?
 Perhaps Vegibeta from Japan?
 Or Krest Ginger Ale from Mozambique?
 Before we get to the taste test results, let me tell you about the fizz mirror, the outer space Coke dispenser, purses made of Coke cans, top secret ’80s documents from Coke executives regarding their “New Coke” plan, and other strange sights from the museum.

 Hours for the museum are 9 to 7 daily, except Sunday.
 You can purchase tickets online.
 A single admission is currently $17 as of 2018.
 Is it worth paying that much to see a bunch of Coke artifacts and novelties?
 Judge for yourself… here’s what you’ll see.